kaiyuleung/Flask_API_Exercise/README.md

 4. depends on your OS, You need to use `gunicorn` for MacOS or `waitress` for Windows

 ### Usage
+- `pipenv run init_db` for initialise the database
 - `pipenv run start` for start the server
 - `pipenv run dev` for start the dev server